IFU for Medical Devices

 And let's not forget the importance of decreasing your liability by means of adequate instructions for use.

-If you want to create IFU for medical devices you need to be aware of both the content and the process to follow.
+If you want to create a medical device user manual you need to be aware of both the content to include and the process to follow.

 In this guide I’m going to show you everything you need to know when creating IFU for medical devices.

-I will not only show you how to create IFU for the European market, but also for the US market.
+I will not only show you how to create IFU for the U.S. market, but also for the European market.

 Let’s dive right in!